 Welcome to Kitty Cat Chronicles!

 Meet Delilah!
 She is the first cat that I got on my own as an adult.
 She was actually a Christmas gift from my husband (then fiancé) and his parents.
-She is now four years old, and she is such a sweetheart.
-She has the most complex personality of any cat that I’ve ever known, and she is one of the most intelligent too.
+She is now seven years old, and she is such a sweetheart.
+She is also one of the smartest cats.
 She LOVES music and can often be found on Bobby’s shoulders as he practices guitar or my shoulders as I practice piano.
-She’s our music kitty.
 She also loves to sleep above my head on my pillow at night.

 Unfortunately, Delilah has severe patella luxation (“floating kneecaps”) in both of her back legs.
 She sometimes has trouble getting around and experiences some pain every now and then, but we are doing our best to manage it.